Gordon999/Pi-MP3_Player/README.md

 in this case JUKEBOX is the name of the USB stick.

-On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks under /media/pi/JUKEBOX/Roxy Music/For Your Pleasure/
+On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks...

 ## File structure Screenshot